Skip to main content

 Sessions usually last around 50 minutes.
 You might meet weekly at first, then reduce frequency as progress is made.
 Most therapists offer both online and in-person options.

 Early sessions typically involve the therapist getting to know your dynamic and goals.
-It’s not about blame.
+It is not about blame.
 A good therapist ensures both partners feel heard, and helps translate recurring conflict into something more productive.

-Therapy won’t give you a perfect relationship.
+Therapy will not give you a perfect relationship.
 What it can do is:

-What it won’t do: force change on one partner, provide quick fixes, or guarantee you’ll stay together.
-It’s a space to work out what’s best, and to do that together.
+What it will not do: force change on one partner, provide quick fixes, or guarantee you will stay together.
+It is a space to work out what is best, and to do that together.

 How Long It Takes to See Progress

-Most couples start to see change within 6–12 sessions.
+Most couples start to see change within 6 to 12 sessions.
 In NHS trials, around 70% of couples reported significantly improved satisfaction within that timeframe.

 Should You Wait Until Things Get Bad?

 It might surprise you to hear that couples, on average, wait six years from the start of serious problems before seeking therapy.
-That’s six years of gridlock, hurt, or emotional disconnection.
+That is six years of gridlock, hurt, or emotional disconnection.

 The earlier you act, the better your chances of working through issues constructively.
-Outcomes improve significantly when couples seek support before reaching a crisis point—with some studies showing a 30–50% higher improvement rate in relationship satisfaction.
+Outcomes improve significantly when couples seek support before reaching a crisis point, with some studies showing a 30 to 50% higher improvement rate in relationship satisfaction.

 What Are My Options in Oxford?
 (NHS vs Private)